danaahachem/bmw_description/README.md

 My goal was to convert that one long URDF into organized XACRO files, and then generate a new URDF from them.

 This helps make the robot description cleaner, easier to edit, and more professional.
-It’s also how robot models are usually structured in real ROS2 projects — each part is in a separate file instead of everything being in one.
+It’s also how robot models are usually structured in ROS2 projects where each part is in a separate file instead of everything being in one.

 ### Steps:
 1. **Studied the original URDF**